Transcend Fund raises $50 million to invest in games

 Game investments

 Transcend Fund is focused on early-stage investing, with checks ranging in size from $200,000 to $2 million.
 The focus is on seed investments or Series A rounds (the first institutional rounds for startups).
-Bergel said that, beyond Nifty Games, the fund has already made multiple investments that will come to light soon.
+Bergel said that beyond Nifty Games, the fund has already made multiple investments that will come to light soon.

-As for the investment in Nifty Games, which is making games like NFL Clash, Bergel said that sports is a universal language enjoyed around the world.
+As for the investment in Nifty, which is making games like NFL Clash, Bergel said that sports is a universal language enjoyed around the world.
 In 2018, live sports accounted for nearly 90% of the year’s 100 most-watched television broadcasts in the United States.

 Analysts estimate that the annual market globally for sports video games as a category in 2018 was $4.5 billion.
-But sports video games currently represent less than half of 1% of the total global sports market.
+But sports games represent less than half of 1% of the total global sports market.
 Moreover, the vast majority of sports gaming revenue today is concentrated in a few time-honored franchises and platforms such as Electronic Arts’ Madden NFL.
-Nifty is shooting for short game sessions where players can go head-to-head in real-time.
+Nifty is shooting for short game sessions where players can go head-to-head in real time.

 Deep background

-Bergel spent 25 years in game roles ranging from product management to corporate development at companies like Electronic Arts, FunPlus, Playfish, and Gree.
+Bergel spent 25 years in game roles such as product management and corporate development at companies like Electronic Arts, FunPlus, Playfish, and Gree.
 His fascination with how changes in technology and distribution affect products and community led him from traditional triple-A in the 1990s to massively multiplayer online (MMOs) games and free to play in the 2000s, then on to social and mobile in the 2010s, and finally to cloud and omni-platform today.

 Gockley, a principal at the fund, started his career advising leading technology companies like Microsoft, Cisco, and Glu Mobile through middle-market and industry re-shaping acquisitions.
 Seeking to more closely align this work with his personal passion for games, he moved into corporate development, strategy, and product management roles within Gree and Zynga.
 He overlapped with Bergel at Gree.